 Cattedrale di Santa Maria del Fiore

 Due to modern methods of construction, it has now lost this prestigious rank.
 However, at the height of 114.5 meters, it still remains the largest brick dome that was ever constructed.

-There are also 44 other stain-glass windows created by some of the famous Florentine artists of those times, that depict saints from the Old and New Testament; this is one of the most notable features of this church.
+There are also 44 other stain-glass windows created by some of the most famous Florentine artists of those times, among which Lorenzo Ghiberti and Donatello, that depict saints from the Old and New Testament; this is one of the most notable features of this church.

 The exterior of the basilica is decorated with multi-colored marble panels in shades of green, pink and white to replicate the decorated walls of the other two buildings in the Piazza del Duomo, i.e. the Baptistery and Giotto’s Bell Tower.
-The cathedral has a 19th century Gothic facade designed by Emilio De Fabris.
+The cathedral has a 19th century Neo-Gothic facade designed by Emilio De Fabris.

 The interior of the cathedral is vast and gives an empty appearance to visitors when they first walk in.
 Closer inspection will tell you that the entire place is decorated with various paintings and works of arts, increasing the historical worth of this structure.
 It is built in the form of a basilica, having a wide central nave of four square bays, with an aisle on each side.
 The entire plan of the church forms a Latin cross when seen from overhead.

 A unique piece of decoration is a clock set above the main door.
 It is decorated by frescoes of four Prophets made by Paolo Uccello.
 This amazing clock is one of the rarest time-pieces available that depict a 24 hour clock that strikes the 24th hour at sunset.